 Decide on which publishing platform you want to use

-There are a whole host of options here – I use Amazon KDP and/or CreateSpace for my authors’ books, but you might want to investigate Ingram Spark or Lulu (do a Google search if you want to find out the entire range of self-publishing or print-on-demand companies).
+There are a whole host of options here – I use Amazon KDP for my authors’ books (and my own) but you might like to research others such as Ingram Spark or Lulu (do a Google search to find out the vast amount of self-publishing or print-on-demand companies).

 Design your jacket/book cover

 If you want to keep things simple you could try making your own using www.canva.com and their e-book template (top tip: use a bought/royalty-free image and text only or simply purchase one of Canva’s book covers and make it into your own).
 If you know a graphic designer, ask them for help or hire a book cover designer online (be warned, however, costs vary significantly so do your research).

 A blurb is the writing which appears on the back cover of a paperback and once you’ve created this you can tweak it to use as your Amazon description too.
 It needs to be pithy and punchy, simple to read, and don’t give too much away (hooks are a great way to make people buy).